klovadis/kloflow/readme.md

 It's easy to use and lightweight, but thorough testing is pending.
 There are many flow control libraries for [Node.JS](http://nodejs.org/) and JavaScript in general, but in order to get more into Node and server-side JavaScript, I created my own.

-## Parallel
+## .Parallel

 The export `.Parallel` allows you to run multiple functions in parallel and call a callback function once all of them have finished.
+Use`Parallel ( function f1, function f2, .. , function (err, f1Data, f2Data, ..) );` and provide any amount (2+) of functions as arguments.

     // include the library
     var Parallel = require('./kloflow');